eProsima/Discovery-Server-docs/docs/installation.rst

 Dependencies
 ************

-In order to use discovery server its necessary have a compatible version of `fast RTPS`_ installed (over release 1.9.0).
+In order to use discovery server, its necessary have a compatible version of `Fast RTPS`_ installed (over release 1.9.0).
 Fast RTPS dependencies as tinyxml_ must be accessible, either because Fast RTPS was build-installed defining THIRDPARTY=ON or because those libraries have been specifically installed.

 .. in the future we may need to reference OpenSSH when security layer is implemented for PDPClient and PDPServer.

-The well known cross-platform tool colcon_ was chosen to simplify installation of the several mutually dependent CMake_ projects.
+The well known cross-platform tool colcon_ was chosen to simplify the installation of the several mutually dependent CMake_ projects.
 In order to use colcon_,  python_ and CMake_ must be already installed as detailed in the corresponding hyperlinks.

 A discovery-server.repos_ file is available in order to profit from vcstool capabilities to download the needed